Scroll down to watch the step-by-step recipe video.

 Balsamic Glaze is just a fancy way of saying reduced down Balsamic vinegar.
 It’s a super simple way to add lots of flavor to a dish with out adding lots of extra calories or fat.

-I make this every couple of weeks and then just leave it in the fridge to use as a dip for raw veggies or drizzled on salad.
+I like to make this every once and a while and then just leave it in the fridge to use as a dip for raw veggies or drizzled on salad.
 It’s also a great way to add a little zing to some simply grilled fish or chicken.
-And every now and then if I’m having a little sweet tooth, I’ll mix some balsamic glaze with some berries and spoon it over vanilla ice cream:).
+And, if I’m having a little sweet tooth, I’ll mix some balsamic glaze with some berries and spoon it over vanilla ice cream:).

 - 2 cups of Balsamic vinegar

-Pour vinegar into a small sauce pan and bring to a boil.
-Once you've got a boil, reduce the heat and allow the vinegar to simmer for about 30-45 minutes or until the vingar has become thick enough to coat the back of a spoon (you should have about 1/4 cup of glaze when it's done).
+- Pour vinegar and honey into a small sauce pan and bring to a boil.
+Once you've got a boil, reduce the heat and allow to simmer for about 20-30 minutes or until the vingar has become thick enough to coat the back of a spoon (you should have about 1/4-1/3 cup of glaze when it's done).